 He seemed resolved to be arrested, but he did not go quietly.
 He was small; his violence was anything but.

-Finally, she would have a moment with the prisoner.
+Finally, she would have a moment with the man in cell number six.

 Steph glanced proudly at the small bit of red string still tied around her finger.
-She had prayed about the prisoner every night since his arrival.
-As she made her way down the hall to his cell, she knew she was prepared.
+She’d kept her promise; she’d prayed for the man every night since his arrival.
+Surely it would make a difference.

 “Did you see it?”
-The prisoner asked.
+The man asked.
 Steph had barely come into view of the cell’s barred entrance.
 It was as if he’d been waiting for her.

 “Excuse me?”
 She said, startled.